 The Group has no financial assets that are measured at fair value and the only financial liability that is measured at fair value at the end of each reporting period is contingent consideration (Note 31).
-The value of financial assets and other financial liabilities approximate their fair value.
-The following table gives information about how the fair value of the financial liability is determined.
+The value of financial

-Fair Valu a Financial Liabilities June 30, 2021 A\$ June 30, 2020 A\$ Fair value hierarchy Valuation technique Significant unobservable inputs Relationship of unobservable inputs to fair value 2 εψ 2 ιφ illerarchy technique Discount rate of 25% • Contingent consideration in a business Discoulit rate of 25% The higher the discount combination (Note 31) Discounted (pre-tax) and rate, the lower the value.
-1,762,656 4,975,159 Level 3 cash flow probability The higher the CdSII IIUW adjusted revenue possible revenue the projections. higher value.
+Financial Liabilities Fair value as at 30 June 2022 A\$ Fair value as at 30 June 2021 A\$ Fair value hierarchy Valuation technique Significant unobservable inputs Relationship of unobservable inputs to fair value Contingent consideration in a business combination (Note 31) 2,699,010 1,762,656 Level 3 Discounted cash flow Discount rate of 25% (pre-tax) and probability adjusted revenue projections.
+The higher the discount rate, the lower the value.
+The higher the possible revenue the higher value.